 Munay Urpi Members

-Andrés Sallo Huaman, Bacilia Condori Quispe, Bonifacia Condori Quispe, Concepcion Hanccu Siccus, Eufemia Landa Huallpa, Feliciana Aviles Hacco, Felicitas Aranzabal condori, Francisca Alagon Puma, Herminia Sallo Huaman, Juana Nina Pfoccohuanca, Juana Paola Siccus, Nelly Hanccu Siccus, Rosa Hanccu Siccus, Sabina Ccana Tacuri, Gregoria Mamani
+Andrés Sallo Huaman, Bacilia Condori Quispe, Bonifacia Condori Quispe, Concepcion Hanccu Siccus, Eufemia Landa Huallpa, Feliciana Aviles Hacco, Felicitas Aranzabal Condori, Francisca Alagon Puma, Herminia Sallo Huaman, Juana Nina Pfoccohuanca, Juana Paola Siccus, Nelly Hanccu Siccus, Rosa Hanccu Siccus, Sabina Ccana Tacuri, Gregoria Mamani

 Pallay Awaq Association

 In reference to the Pallay Awaq weaving cooperative, the phrase “all in the family” rings too true!
 The smallest group of the Threads of Peru team, the majority of the Pallay Awaq members are brothers, sisters, and spouses, having worked together as a formally registered association since 2006.
-Though a few now live in the nearby, quaint town of Calca in the Sacred Valley of Cusco in order for their children to attend high school, many reside in the high Andean community of Totora, located about 40 minutes away by vehicle.
+Though a few now live in the nearby, quaint town of Calca in the Sacred Valley of Cusco in order for their children to attend high school, many reside in the high Andean community of Totora, located about 40 minutes above Calca by vehicle.

 With the difficulty of finding sustainable sales outlets for their textiles, families in Totora primarily work in agriculture and herding, the community boasting abundant alpaca herds.
 After joining Threads of Peru in 2012, however, the unparalleled skill of the Pallay Awaq members - their spinning is as fine as machine spun yarn and their mastery of weaving with baby alpaca fiber is truly awe-inspiring - is achieving the financial recompense needed to provide a more comfortable living for them and their and growing families.